benbria/aliasify/README.md

 Regular Expression Aliasing
 ===========================
 You can use the `replacements` configuration section to create more powerful aliasing.
-This can be especially useful if you have a large project but don't want to manually add an alias for every single file.
-It is also useful when you want to combine aliasify with other teansforms, such as hbsfy, reactify, or coffeeify.
+This is useful if you have a large project but don't want to manually add an alias for every single file.
+It is also incredibly useful when you want to combine aliasify with other transforms, such as hbsfy, reactify, or coffeeify.

     replacements: {
         "_components/(\\w+)": "src/react/components/$1/index.jsx